-It's an open door, isn't it?
-A statement that is so old and widely used, but relevant in many areas and yet often ignored.
-If we think of temporary hiring of staff, for example because specific knowledge or skills are needed temporarily or simply because more resources are needed, then we receive offered candidates.
-First on CV and then we assess hard criteria such as knowledge, education, skills and experience of the candidate and then we read about the soft criteria we expect from the person.
-We then invite a number of people for a follow-up interview, in which we get to know the person in question and experience the soft criteria and discuss the applicability of the hard criteria.
-Plus, of course, at this stage we also compare the whole with the other candidates.
-We subsequently make a choice for one of the candidates and hope that this person will deliver what we expect.
+"There is no I in team" is an open door, right?
+A saying that is so old and widely used, yet relevant in so many ways and yet often ignored.
+When we think about temporary hiring of staff, because specific knowledge or skills are needed temporarily, for example, or simply because we need more resources, we receive offers from candidates.
+First on CV, we assess hard criteria such as knowledge, education, skills and experience of the candidate and then we also read about the soft criteria we expect from the person.
+Then we invite a number of people for a follow-up interview, during which we get to know the person in question and discuss the soft criteria and the applicability of the hard criteria.
+Plus, of course, at this stage we compare the whole thing with the other candidates.
+Then we make a choice for one of the candidates and hope that this person will bring what we expect.

 Does the all-rounder exist?

 However, we are missing a great opportunity.
 Although the "all-rounder" type certainly exists, it rarely happens that it also means that this person can solve everything on his own.
 Of course, within projects, all disciplines are represented, but is there one all-rounder project manager who excels in all areas and can or knows everything?
 No!
 Certainly not today with the development the project manager role has made in recent years.
 Every project manager has his talents, of course there are a number of basic characteristics such as leadership, motivating, communicating, resolving conflicts, creating trust, decisiveness/activity and organising, but there is a lot more to it nowadays, certainly in the field of knowledge.

 A modern project encompasses several disciplines